tommywalkie/sample-godot-rust-app/README.md

 ![CI](https://github.com/tommywalkie/sample-godot-rust-app/workflows/CI/badge.svg?branch=master)

-The main purpose of this repo is to help understanding how Rust and Godot Engine work and provide a well documented project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic and automatic builds via Github Actions.
+The main purpose of this repo is to help understanding how Rust and Godot Engine work and provide a well documented project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic and automatic multi-platform builds via Github Actions.

 ## Summary